Frequently Asked Questions - BS in HES Human Development and Family Studies, concentration in Child Life

 A Certified Child Life Specialist has met academic and professional requirements to obtain the CCLS credential.
 All Certified Child Life Specialists must complete a bachelor’s degree, ten courses related to child life including one child life theory course taught by a Certified Child Life Specialist, a supervised 600-hour internship, and pass a national exam.

-You may instrructions on how to apply, and links to the undergraduate application here.
+You may find instructions on how to apply, and links to the undergraduate application here.

 Students submit an application to the child life concentration program usually during the second semester of their junior year.
 Acceptance and retention into the program is determined by: